PhilipThomas6w/dotNETDeveloper/README.md

 ## Acknowledgments

-- I would like to thank my instructor Peter Bellaby for his guidance and support throughout this training course, as well as my fellow trainees.
+- I would like to thank my instructor Peter Bellaby for his guidance throughout the training, as well as my fellow trainees for their encouragement and support.